pH-7/pH-7/README.md

 #### 🧩 Happy Problem-Solving! 🤗

 <details open><summary><ins><strong><em>Who Am I?</em></strong></ins></summary>
-  Pierre-Henry, a super passionate full-stack engineer (with skills in Data Science), building things that matter with a real impact on the world! 🌏 I really enjoy taking care of others and managing my workflow based on productivity methodologies.
-Open to fast-paced changes with rapidly evolving business and technologies.
-I'm always eager to learn and undertake new exciting things and thrilling challenges.
-For every project, to which I commit myself, I push a lot of focus, determination, energy, and knowledge to accomplish a new project or mission from scratch 😊
+  Pierre-Henry, a super passionate full-stack engineer with skills in Data Science, building things that matter with real impact on the world! 🌏 I really enjoy taking care of others and managing my workflow based on productivity methodologies.
+I'm open to fast-paced changes with rapidly evolving business and technologies, always eager to learn and undertake exciting new challenges.
+For every project I commit to, I push a lot of focus, determination, energy, and knowledg to accomplish new projects or missions from scratch 😊
 </details>

 <details><summary><ins><em>Further about me? 🤔</em></ins></summary>